cswphilo/code-PhD-thesis/README.md

 This repository provides formal proofs developed in Agda for key results in the thesis "Proof Theory of Semi-substructural Logics."
 The formalization focuses on two sequent calculi and their focused variants:

 - ComLSkG: A sequent calculus for symmetric left skew monoidal closed categories
-- LSkA: A sequent calculus for distributive left skew monoidal categories with finite products and coproducts
+- LSkGA: A sequent calculus for distributive left skew monoidal categories with binary products and coproducts

 For each system, we have developed comprehensive machine-checked proofs that verify: